Haywards Heath RFC

 Haywards Heath Rugby Football Club is an English rugby union team.
-The first XV currently plays in Counties 1 Surrey/Sussex, the tenth tier of English rugby union competition.
+The first XV currently play in Counties 1 Surrey/Sussex, the seventh tier of English rugby union competition.
 The club also has a number of other teams, with their 2nd XV currently playing in the Harvey's Brewery Counties 3 Sussex (level 12).
-They used to run a 4th Team called "The Dinos" named after the dinosaur fossil discovered by Gideon Mantell on what is now their playing fields.
-The Under 6's are have now taken on the Dino's mantle.
+They used to run a 4th team called "The Dinos" named after the dinosaur fossil discovered by Gideon Mantell on what is now their playing fields.
+The under-6's have now taken on the Dino's mantle.